 Tell me your story and I’ll guide you to the type of ceremony that best suits you!

-Chosing a symbolic ceremony that trully represents you is not always an easy job.
-Some may get lost in the multitude of rituals they find while roaming the internet for inspiration.
-Others may end up cobbling together a buch of senseless phrases that don’t really represent their story.
+Chosing the type of ceremony that trully represents you as individuals and as a couple, is not always an easy job.
+Some may get lost in the multitude of appellations and rituals found while roaming the internet for inspiration.
+Others may end up cobbling together a bunch of senseless phrases that won’t really represent their story.